jiazhi412/jiazhi412.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in University of Southern California, Los Angeles, 2025 (expected)
+* Ph.D. in Electrical Engineering (Generative Models, Machine Learning Fairness) at University of Southern California, Los Angeles, 2025 (expected)
-* M.S. in University of Southern California, Los Angeles, 2020
+* M.S. in Electrical Engineering (Image Processing) at University of Southern California, Los Angeles, 2020
-* B.S. in Beijing Institution of Technology, Beijing, 2018
+* B.S. in Electronic Science and Technology at Beijing Institution of Technology, Beijing, 2018

 Work Experience
 ======